OpenMOSS/Language-Model-SAEs/README.md

 # Language-Model-SAEs

-This repo aims to provide a general codebase for conducting dictionary-learning-based mechanistic interpretability research on Language Models (LMs).
-It powers a configurable pipeline for training and evaluating Sparse Autoencoders and their variants, and provides a set of tools (mainly a React-based webpage) for analyzing and visualizing the learned dictionaries.

-The design of the pipeline (including the configuration and some training detail) is highly inspired by the [mats_sae_training
-](https://github.com/jbloomAus/mats_sae_training) project (now known as [SAELens](https://github.com/jbloomAus/SAELens)) and heavily relies on the [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens) library.
-We thank the authors for their great work.

 ## News

 - 2024.10.29 We introduce Llama Scope, our first contribution to the open-source Sparse Autoencoder ecosystem.
 Stay tuned!
 Link: [Llama Scope: Extracting Millions of Features from Llama-3.1-8B with Sparse Autoencoders](http://arxiv.org/abs/2410.20526)